-Being a free and independent Alpha 2.0 requires you to make more decisions than any beta male or any alpha 1.0 male.
+Being a free and independent person requires you to make more decisions than any one else.
 At the expense of getting on my soapbox, this is becoming more and more difficult for people to do.
 The comforts of settling, combined with the overwhelm of too many “shallow” choices, have given us the illusion that were are forced to lead lives of quiet desperation.

 It does not have to be this way.

 Making decisions, no matter how big or small, no matter how easy or how difficult, tell the world around you that you are powerful and that you are able to do things for yourself.

 A decision, for me, means that permanent change is taking place.
 Allow me to provide an example.
 My headphones were cutting in and out in my phone and it was quite annoying.
 I needed new headphones.
 So I did the following:

 The thumbnail says it all.
 I threw the headphones out.
 Now I MUST buy new ones, there’s no going back.

 THAT is how to make a decision, that is how strong individuals make decisions.
 I could have just kept the old headphones and shopped around for new ones but never getting new ones like a weak person would.
 But no. I was committed to getting new headphones, so I am MAKING myself get new headphones.
 This may sound silly, but it applies to more than just easily replaceable materials.